Hugo4IT/ArduinoThing/README.md

-> This was a school project, the code isn't amazing but it worked.
+> **NOTE**: This was a school project, the code isn't amazing but it worked.
 Good enough

 Original README.md: